 Observing changes the thing observed.
 A sufficiently specific prediction is equivalent to observing the future.
 Which changes it.
-The universe, at a fundamental level, does not permit self-reference.
-You can't dictate what the future will be.
-But you can determine what it won't be.
+The universe, at a You can put your name on it as sole author.
+I don't fundamental level, does not permit self-reference.
+You want any money.
+Any awards it wins are all yours. can't dictate what the future will be.
+But you can Assuming there are any awards left. determine what it won't be.

 We quantified everything.
-We know how specific you have to be.
+We know how specific you of next year, that'd be great. have to be.
 We know how changes in popularity affect the result.
 We know why fiction is vastly more powerful than non-fiction.
 We know how far and fast it happens.